 Courtney has also been involved in wine show judging at several capital city wine shows and was a scholar at the prestigious Len Evans Tutorial in 2011.

-SENIOR WINEMAKER | PREMIUM SA
+SENIOR WINEMAKER | KATNOOK ESTATE

-SENIOR WINEMAKER | COMMERCIAL
+SENIOR WINEMAKER | BAY OF FIRES

-Lead Winemaker | BRANCOTT ESTATE
+LEAD WINEMAKER | BRANCOTT ESTATE

 LAURA-KATE MORGAN